yongzhy/old.yongzhy.github.io.octopress/source/_posts/2014-01-08-setup-acer-c720-chromebook-as-development-computer.markdown

 * install ruby and necessary setup for blog system Octopress

 After all of those setup, I still have over 7GB space left, that's far better than my expection.
 My overall experience on this chromebook is excellet.
 But if there are other choices of chrombook available, I would want a configuration with 4GB RAM, 32GB SSD.
 Current 2GB RAM is just not enough for serious development.

+`Update 2014-02-04` : For step to step guide, please refer to my new post [**Turn C720 Into Development Machine: Step By Step Guide**](http://zhuyong.me/blog/2014/01/22/turn-c720-into-development-machine-step-by-step-guide/)